Walter Fuller (editor): Activism and career as an editor

-By this time, Fuller had become a peace activist, married Crystal Eastman, and was masterminding the anti-war propaganda campaign of the New York branch of the Woman's Peace Party.
+By this time, Fuller had become a peace activist, married the renowned American socialist activist Crystal Eastman, and was masterminding the anti-war propaganda campaign of the New York branch of the Woman's Peace Party.
 He conceived and mounted a pioneering "War Against War" exhibition (commemorated in a 2017 exhibition), ideas for which were used by the Creel Committee to serve the opposite purpose of making America want to go to war.
 He worked closely with Norman Thomas to edit The World Tomorrow, and brought the concept of civil liberties to the Civil Liberties Bureau, out of which grew the American Civil Liberties Union.

 After working on The Freeman in New York, he returned to England, was recruited by the newly formed BBC and became the first BBC employee to edit Radio Times.
 He died in September 1927 of high blood pressure, caused by overwork.
 His wife, Crystal Eastman, died eight months later.
 They left two small children, Jeffrey Fuller and Anice Fuller.
-(It was at this time that his sister Rosalind moved to England to develop the acting career she had been pursuing in the USA.)
+(It was at this time that his sister Rosalind moved to England to develop the acting career she had been pursuing in the US.)